Domain-adapted Learning and Interpretability: DRL for Gas Trading: Conclusions

-The application of Deep Reinforcement Learning to systematic gas trading has been the first successful application of Deep RL in Shell, highlighting that rigorous feature selection, design of the reward function, model architecture and ensemble learning can result in improved and robust performance.
-Ongoing and future work will consider application of Deep RL to auction-like European power markets~\cite{DeepRLPowerReport2022} and process optimization~\cite{DeepRLProcessOptReport2022}.
+The successful application of Deep Reinforcement Learning to systematic gas trading highlights that rigorous feature selection, design of the reward function, model architecture, and ensemble learning can result in improved and robust performance.
+Ongoing and future work will consider the application of Deep RL to auction-like European power markets \citep{Wang2023DeepRL} and process optimization \citep{DeepRLProcessOptReport2022}.

+\begin{acks} The authors would like to acknowledge the contributions of and collaboration with Boris Lastdrager (Shell), Tina Zhao (Shell), Tashi Erdmann (Shell) and Hossein Khadivi Heris (Microsoft Bons.ai).

+The authors also would like to acknowledge Jeremy Vila (Shell), Franz Kiraly (Shell) and Boris Lastdrager (Shell) for reviewing the manuscript and providing helpful comments and feedback.

+Moreover, all authors would like to acknowledge the funding of the Shell.ai Futures Programme which has enabled this research and the Computational Sciences and Digital Innovations (CSDI) Lab for providing the compute resources (Azure). \end{acks}